-Dance & Celebrate for Pride & Equality with our Top 10 Gay Pride Songs Classic
+Dance & Celebrate your Pride & Equality with our Top 10 Pride Songs Classic

-Fun and party are an important part of it, especially when everyone is invited to join.
-This year we will participate again in several gay pride parades all over the world.
-Actually, we already celebrated our first Gay Pride in February in Fort Lauderdale, in May in Brussels, and a couple of years back in January in Canada with the rainbow flag on the ski slopes in Whistler.
+Fun and parties are an essential part of it, especially when everyone is invited to join.
+This year, we will participate again in several gay pride parades worldwide.
+We already celebrated our first Gay Pride in February in Fort Lauderdale, in May in Brussels, and a couple of years back in January in Canada with the rainbow flag on the ski slopes in Whistler.
 We cannot wait to attend this year’s L.A.
 Pride in Los Angeles, followed by Portland Pride in Oregon and the 50th Chicago Pride in Illinois.
 Where are you demonstrating equal rights for the LGBTQ+ community this year?

-If you want to know more about travel news from the LGBTQ + community, then follow us on Instagram, Twitter, YouTube, and Facebook!
-See you at a Gay Pride or CSD demonstration somewhere in this wonderful, diverse and eclectic world!
+Do you want to know more about travel news from the LGBTQ + community?
+Follow us on Instagram, Twitter, YouTube, and Facebook!
+See you at a Gay Pride or CSD demonstration somewhere in this beautiful, diverse, and eclectic world!